Floris0106/Rereskillable-Rereforked/README.md

 - Disabling sheep wool drops
 - Changing the starting upgrade cost in XP levels
 - Changing the maximum skill level
+- Specifying whether Skill Fragments should be used to level up skills instead of XP levels
+- Changing how many Skill Fragments can be obtained from different kinds of advancements
 - Specifying a list of skill locks

 ## Skill Locks